cs3org/reva/internal/grpc/services/admin/README.md

 ```
 reva admin logs userprovider              # recent lines from every userprovider, merged
-reva admin logs 10.0.0.4:19003/userprovider   # one instance's process
+reva admin logs 10.0.0.4:19003/userprovider   # one instance
+reva admin logs 10.0.0.4:19003            # every service at that address
+reva admin logs 10.0.0.4                  # every service on that machine
 reva admin logs userprovider -f           # follow (InvokeStream) until Ctrl-C
 reva admin logs userprovider -level warn -since 5m -grep timeout -n 500
-reva admin logs 10.0.0.4:19003/userprovider -all   # the whole process, not just that service
 ```

-Because the buffer is process-wide, lines are attributed to a service by the `service` field the gRPC loader stamps on each service's logger.
-Per-request access-logs carry `uri` (a CS3 proto path) instead, so they are not attributed to a registry name; `-all` on a node id gives the reliable full-process view.
+Because the buffer is process-wide, lines are attributed to a service by their `service` log field.
+It is stamped in two places: construction-time loggers get it from the service loader, and **per-request** loggers get it from the appctx interceptor — the gRPC server records which proto services each reva service registers, so a request's full method resolves to its owning service (the HTTP router does the same by routed prefix).
+Process-level lines that belong to no service (startup, registry) match no service filter; the raw stream, them included, is reachable with `admin invoke <node-id> logs all=true`.
 The window is bounded (`[log] tail`, default 2000 lines); there is no deeper history.

 ## Security and scope